 - Brown the ground beef in a large pot, then drain the grease.

-- Add the remaining ingredients.
-Bring to a boil, cover, reduce heat.
+- Add tomato juice and seasonings.
+Stir.
+Bring to a boil, cover, reduce heat to a slow simmer.
 Simmer for 30 minutes, stirring occasionally.

 - Remove from heat.
 Discard bay leaf.
 Check the flavor and add salt, if desired.